 Between 2011 and 2013 I undertook a Practitioner Training at the Eagle’s Wing College of Contemporary Shamanism.

-I am author of a book 'Soulfulness : The Marriage of Shamanic and Contemporary Psychology' shortly to be published by Karnac Books.
+I am author of a book 'Soulfulness : The Marriage of Shamanic and Contemporary Psychology' published by Karnac Books.
 Also, I am co-author of Berkshire Folk Tales and Lancashire Folk Tales, and a professional storyteller working both with adults and children.

 Accredited register membership